bambi-eco/RARF/README.md

 ![positions](./images/positions.png)

-The qualitative comparison of the trained NeRFs (Nerfstudio's nerfacto model in the default 6GB size) shows comparable qualities of the synthesized novel views using ours and the SfM-based reconstruction with both e.g., having problems in the roof area or the meadow in front of the building (c.f.
-Figure \ref{fig:a} and \ref{fig:b}).
-However, with GS (Nerfstudio's splatfacto model in the default 6GB size), SfM-based reconstruction presents notable advantages (e.g. bottom left corner of the building) owing to the presence of reconstructed sparse 3D points as seed information in the SfM reconstruction only.
+The qualitative comparison of the trained NeRFs (Nerfstudio's nerfacto model in the default 6GB size) shows comparable qualities of the synthesized novel views using ours and the SfM-based reconstruction with both e.g., having problems in the roof area or the meadow in front of the building.
+However, with Gaussian Splatting (Nerfstudio's splatfacto model in the default 6GB size), SfM-based reconstruction presents notable advantages (e.g. bottom left corner of the building) owing to the presence of reconstructed sparse 3D points as seed information in the SfM reconstruction only.
 In contrast, our method relies on randomly initialized geometries

 ![result](./images/result.svg)